LudvigHja/LudvigHja/README.md

 - Previously worked for Volvo Cars, Amazon, Uber, H&M and with some startups
 - Sweden based
 - You can find more details about me at my [LinkedIn](https://www.linkedin.com/in/ludvig-hjalmarsson/)
+- In 2022 I won an ML competition at Amazon, I guess that knowledge is relatively out of date thanks to LLMs 😅